 Next, we study a modern novel: Pig Heart Boy by Malorie Blackman.
 As well as analysing language and structure and building evaluative responses, we use the novel as a basis for non-fiction transactional writing.
 The novel engages with medical ethics, animal rights and the fragile nature of identity; for us, it acts as a springboard for preparing speeches and writing to express a point of view, laying early groundwork for the demands of English Language Paper 2 at GCSE.

-Lastly, pupils undertake a unit of work on The Gothic, reading a selection of short stories and poetry representing different manifestations of the genre.
-Pupils explore some of the key concepts of Gothic writing, such as the differences between horror and terror, and how the supernatural can be used as a metaphor for aspects of the worlds in which the authors were living.
-Pupils enjoy a collaborative creative task, ‘Murder Manor’, as well as the opportunity to experiment with poetic form.
+Lastly, pupils undertake a unit of work on Tales of Mystery and Imagination, reading a selection of short stories and poetry which represent different manifestations of this diverse genre.
+Pupils explore some of the specifics of Gothic writing, such as the differences between horror and terror, and how the supernatural can be used as a metaphor for aspects of the worlds in which the authors were living.
+They examine short stories from a structural perspective and try to identify how authors build tension, suspense and dread.
+They also enjoy a collaborative creative task, ‘Murder Manor’, as well as the opportunity to experiment with poetic form.

 Year 8 begins with a novel, When The Sky Falls by Phil Earle.
 This work, set in wartime London, offers an intriguing perspective on conflict, family and identity through its central character, Joseph.
 We then engage with other representations of conflict by spending some time on war poetry, comparing perspectives on World War 1 as well as analysing more modern responses to conflict by poets like Simon Armitage.